cauz-santos/Training/Day 7.1 Optional.md

 - Distance in base pairs

 This file helps identify candidate genes near but not directly overlapping the SNP.

+**Interpretation:**
+This top SNP sits near HSFA2c, a transcription factor that boosts HSP70/HSP90 chaperones.
+Those chaperones fold key immune receptors, so small changes in HSFA2 activity can indirectly tune disease resistance, especially under heat, when both the pathogen and host heat-responses are active.

 > **If function is missing:**
 > - Your GFF annotation may not include `product`—try `Name`/`gene` attributes or consult the genome’s annotation README.